peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 * [setPrimitiveType](#H3DU.MeshBuffer_setPrimitiveType)<br>Sets the type of graphics primitives stored in this mesh buffer.
 * [transform](#H3DU.MeshBuffer_transform)<br>Transforms the positions and normals of all the vertices currently in this mesh, with the help of a <a href="tutorial-glmath.md">4x4 matrix</a>.
+* [triangleFanIndices](#H3DU.MeshBuffer.triangleFanIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a triangle fan or convex polygon.
+* [triangleStripIndices](#H3DU.MeshBuffer.triangleStripIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a triangle strip.
 * [vertexCount](#H3DU.MeshBuffer_vertexCount)<br>Gets the number of vertices in this mesh buffer, that is, the number of vertex indices in its index buffer (some of which may be duplicates), or if there is no index buffer, the lowest maximum